stevedekorte/strvct.net/docs/ProjectOverview.md

 When a property of a domain object references a collection of domain objects with their own domain logic (i.e., for adding, deleting, reordering, sorting, searching, and moving items, validation, etc.), they should, following object-oriented principles, have a Collection Manager domain object which contains that logic and whose subnodes are the collection being managed.

 For example, a Server class might have a guestConnections property which references an instance of GuestConnections (a descendant of DomainObject) and whose subnodes are instances of GuestConnection.

 The use of this pattern is essential to properly expressing domain models within this framework.

 ## User Interface

-At a glance, Strvct uses stacks of **Tile** views to present domain objects and their properties, and nested master-detail views to organize and navigate and them.
-Note: the wire-frame diagrams below abstractly illustrate the layout concepts and not their actual visual appearance in the application.
+Strvct uses stacks of **Tile** views to present domain objects and their properties, and nested master-detail views to organize and navigate them.
+By selecting paths of these tiles, the user can explore the domain model.
+Noteably, due to the uniformity of the system, advanced operations like re-ordering, and drag-and-drop work are supported throughout the system without any developer effort beyond setting an annotation in the relevent domain object that these operations are permitting and with which types.

+<i>Note: the following diagrams illustrate the layout concepts but not their actual appearance in the application.</i>

 ### Tiles